 Jemma Purdey joined the IRIP board in 2007 after a stint as guest editor a few years earlier.
 Her interest in Indonesia came via her passion for human rights causes beginning in the early 1990s and an interest in knowing more about our near neighbours.
 Jemma has spent extended periods of time travelling, studying and researching in Indonesia.
 She wrote a PhD on anti-Chinese violence in Indonesia during the last years of the New Order and after reformasi and she is author of From Vienna to Yogyakarta: The life of Herb Feith, UNSW Press, Sydney 2011.
 Until his sudden death in 2001, Herb Feith was one of Inside Indonesia’s earliest supporters.
 Jemma is a co-host of the Talking Indonesia podcast, Director of ReelOzInd!
-Australia Indonesia Short Film Festival and an adjunct Fellow at the Australia Indonesia Centre, and Faculty of Arts, Monash University.
+Australia Indonesia Short Film Festival and an adjunct Fellow at the Australia-Indonesia Centre and Deakin University.